 - Control the Conversations: Gathering around the holiday table with family should be a time for joy and love—not arguing.
 Establish ground rules such as, “no politics at the table,” or set the tone by inviting each person to share something positive from the past year.
 Tabletop conversation starter cards sold at many retail outlets are also a fun way to engage everyone in lighthearted, positive, and productive chatter.

-- Virtually Travel: You may not be able to go “over the river and through the woods,” to grandma’s this year, but you can virtually visit family and friends via Zoom, Facetime, and other online platforms.
+- Virtually Travel: If you can't go “over the river and through the woods,” to grandma’s this year, you can try virtually visiting family and friends via Zoom, Facetime, and other online platforms.
 Schedule dinners with extended family, or happy hours with friends and coworkers.
 Open gifts “together.”
 Make it merry by dressing up, having ugly sweater contests, or playing online games.
 You’ll be feeling festive in no time!